jzu/bac/README.md

 ### Advanced Usage

-Ok, this is the _Basic_ Avalanche CLI, but you can do whatever you want&mdash;theoretically.
+Ok, this is the _Basic_ Avalanche CLI, but you can do whatever you want, as long it doesn't involve the `avax` API.
 You can also use [avalanche-cli](https://github.com/hsk81/avalanche-cli).
 You may find it better suited for complex requests.